-LLLT has demonstrated a remarkably low incidence of adverse effects when it has been used over 50 years for diverse medical conditions and in a variety of anatomical sites.
-In the specific area of LLLT for hair growth, the only adverse reports in humans were the temporary onset of TE developing in the first 1–2 months after commencing LaserComb treatment , but disappearing on continued application.
-Some other possible considerations are the presence of dysplastic or malignant lesions on the scalp which could be stimulated to grow by proliferative effects of LLLT .
+LLLT has demonstrated a remarkably low incidence of adverse effects.
+In the specific area of LLLT, the only adverse reports in humans were the temporary onset of TE.
+This developed in the first 1–2 months after commencing treatment.
+However, it disappeared on continued application.
+Some other possible considerations are the presence of dysplastic or malignant lesions on the scalp.
+Proliferative effects of LLLT stimulated growth.

-Low-Level Laser Therapy was discovered serendipitously in the 1960s when mice irradiated with a low fluence red laser grew hair.
-Since that time LLLT has demonstrated promise in conditions from wound healing to stroke recovery, from the treatment of musculoskeletal pain to the prevention of mucositis.
+LLLT has demonstrated promise in conditions from wound healing, stroke recovery, pain relief, and more.
 Animal and human data have slowly accumulated supporting LLLT for hair growth (Table 1).
 LLLT appears to improve a variety of non-scarring alopecias—AGA, AA, and chemotherapy-induced alopecia.
-Based on the studies demonstrating LLLT’s effects on promoting graft survival, it may be further suggested to have the potential to be used during the immediate period of post-hair transplant surgery to facilitate the healing process and enhance viability and earlier growth of the grafts [60,61].
+Additionally, based on studies, LLLT may be used after hair transplant surgery.
+In doing so, patients may facilitate the healing process.
+Finally, use may enhance the viability and earlier growth of the grafts.

-While mechanisms are still emerging, Low-Level Laser Therapy may increase anagen hairs through the release of NO from CCO by photodissociation and LLLT may reduce inflammation in AA.
-However, more studies are needed to optimize treatment parameters and determine long-term efficacy as well as safety of emerging LLLT technologies.
-Most studies investigating effects of LLLT on hair growth have used wavelengths that range from 635 to 650 nm, but as of today, no study has compared the effect of near-infrared wavelengths such as 810 nm, which have deeper penetrating capacities, to red light.
-Moreover, further studies are required to compare the efficacy of different light sources (continuous vs. pulsed) and methods of light delivery (laser vs. LED).
+While mechanisms are still emerging, Low-Level Laser Therapy may increase anagen hairs and may reduce inflammation in AA.
+However, more studies are needed to optimize treatment parameters and determine long-term efficacy.
+Most studies investigating the effects of LLLT on hair growth have used wavelengths that range from 635 to 650 nm.
+However, no study has compared the effect of near-infrared wavelengths which have deeper penetrating capacities to red light.
+Moreover, further studies are required to compare different light sources and methods of delivery.

 Conflict of Interest Disclosures: All authors have completed and submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest.
 Michael R. Hamblin is on the scientific advisory board and holds stock in Transdermal Cap Inc. He has been on the scientific advisory board and has received sponsored research funding from Lexington Int.
 He has been an expert witness for Advanced Hair Studio Australia.
 Other authors reported no conflict of interest.